 South Atlantic Water Science Center (SAWSC)

 Welcome to USGS South Atlantic Water Science Center's (SAWSC) Website.
-We offer information on streamflow, water quality, water-use, and groundwater data for Georgia, North Carolina, and South Carolina.
-We conduct hydrologic investigations and research projects.
-These data and information are the product of joint endeavors between the USGS and cooperators.
+We offer water information for Georgia, North Carolina, and South Carolina

 Hydrologic Data at SAWSC